USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 To add new law publications, add the new CSV file to data_raw/ and append its path to the `LAW_FILES` vector in scripts_2023/05_add_law_pubs.R.

+**Please note that all the publication files are for the University of Southern California** We provide all files so that you can fully understand the process and then ideally repeat the process with your own institution's publication files from Scopus.
+The trickiest issues lie within author IDs, names and affiliations, and we made many corrections to address these issues.

 This README is a
 <a href="https://rmarkdown.rstudio.com/github_document_format.html"